Rohypnol

 Why do people take Rohypnol?

-• It induces memory loss, relaxes the muscles and slows down the body’s responses.
+• When you’re under the influence of the drug it relaxes the muscles and slows down the body’s responses.

 • If combined with heroin, Rohypnol can enhance the high.

-• If combined with cocaine, Rohypnol can mellow out the kick.
+• When taken with cocaine, Rohypnol can mellow out the kick.

 • If combined with alcohol, Rohypnol can increase the feeling of drunkenness and lower inhibitions.